silevilence/m_vimrc/README.md

 if use Gstatus,
 sometimes E484(can't open file), sometimes a empty file(.git/index err).
-Seems all plugin use Temp file has this bug, maybe some errors in vim itself.
+Seems all plugin use Temp file([vim-javacomplete2](https://github.com/artur-shaik/vim-javacomplete2.git)) has this bug, maybe some errors in vim itself.

 ### [clang-complete](https://github.com/Rip-Rip/clang_complete.git) ###

 Need to install clang fisrt and set a var to clang lib path.
+Not test because didn't write cpp for a long time.